 Innovations $\epsilon_{1t}$ and $\epsilon_{2t}$ are drawn as independent, truncated standard Gaussian variables over $[-3, 3]$.
-The shock relaxation function is $\rho(z) = \mathbb{I}\{|z| \leq 3 \}\exp\left( 1 + ( \lvert {z}/{3} \rvert^4 - 1 )^{-1} \right)$, c.f.
-Remark~\ref{remark:shock_relax_choice}.
+The shock relaxation function is $\rho(z) = \mathbb{I}\{|z| \leq 3 \}\exp\left( 1 + ( \lvert {z}/{3} \rvert^4 - 1 )^{-1} \right)$, cf. Remark~\ref{remark:shock_relax_choice}.
 In Figure~\ref{fig:mse_bias_DGP_2} we show MSE and bias curves for the IRF on $Y_t$ in DGP 2, where $X_t$ is an exogenous AR(1) process.
-One can see that the sieve IRF leads only to a minor increase in mean squared error at short horizon compared to directly estimating the parameter of the true specification.
+One can see that the sieve IRF leads only to a minor increase in mean squared error at short horizons compared to directly estimating the parameter of the true specification.
 This marginal increase in MSE is consistent across DGPs 1 through 3.

 These simulations show that there is negligible loss of efficiency in terms of either MSE or bias when implementing the fully flexible semiparametric estimates at realistic sample sizes.
-We confirm these results when studying DGPs 4-6, where estimation of structural matrix $B_0$ is included in the regression problem.
+We confirm these results when studying DGPs 4-6, where estimation of the structural matrix $B_0$ is included in the regression problem.
 Detailed results can be found in Appendix~\ref{appendix:sim_details}.

 \paragraph*{Misspecified Model.}